 The CSE program, Part D of Title IV of the Social Security Act, was enacted in January 1975 (P.L.
 93-647).
 The CSE program is administered by the Office of Child Support Enforcement (OCSE) in the Department of Health and Human Services (HHS), and funded by general revenues.
 All 50 states, the District of Columbia, Guam, Puerto Rico, and the Virgin Islands operate CSE programs and are entitled to federal matching funds.
-The following families automatically qualify for CSE services (free of charge): families receiving (or who formerly received) Temporary Assistance to Needy Families (TANF) benefits (Title IV-A), foster care payments, or Medicaid coverage.
+The following families automatically qualify for CSE services (free of charge): families receiving TANF benefits (Title IV-A), foster care payments (Title IV-E), or Medicaid coverage (Title XIX).
 Collections on behalf of families receiving TANF benefits are used to reimburse state and federal governments for TANF payments made to the family.
-Other families must apply for CSE services, and states must charge an application fee that cannot exceed \$25.
-Child support collected on behalf of nonwelfare families goes to the family (usually through the state disbursement unit).
+Other families must apply for